-- 9.102.
+- 9.100.
 A paginated bundle of documents must be compiled for any hearing including trial or interim applications.
 The party lodging a trial or hearing bundle should supply identical bundles to all parties and for the use of any witnesses.
 The proper preparation of bundles is very important.
 Where bundles have been properly prepared, the claim will be easier to understand and present, and time and costs are likely to be saved.
 Bundles must be restricted to the documents necessary for the hearing.
-For applications, the application notice must be included in the bundle. - 9.103.
+For applications, the application notice must be included in the bundle. - 9.101.
 Paragraph 27 of the Part 32 Practice Direction sets out in full the requirements for compiling bundles of documents for hearings or trial.
 Under paragraph 27.12 the contents of the bundle should be agreed where possible.
 If it is not possible to agree, a summary of the points of disagreement should be included.
 It is very unhelpful for both parties to prepare separate bundles duplicating material.
-Where documents are copied unnecessarily or bundled incompetently, the costs may be disallowed. - 9.104.
-The parties should agree if possible - (1) that the documents are authentic even if not disclosed under Part 31, and - (2) that the documents may be treated as evidence of the facts stated in them even if no notice under the Civil Evidence Act 1995 has been served. - 9.105.
+Where documents are copied unnecessarily or bundled incompetently, the costs may be disallowed. - 9.102.
+The parties should agree if possible - (1) that the documents are authentic even if not disclosed under Part 31, and - (2) that the documents may be treated as evidence of the facts stated in them even if no notice under the Civil Evidence Act 1995 has been served. - 9.103.
 The trial bundle must be filed not more than 7 and not less than 3 days before the start of the trial.
 Hard copy bundles for a Master's hearing should be lodged with the usher in the Bear Garden 1-3 days in advance.
+From 1 April 2022 hard copy bundles for QB Judges' hearings may also be lodged with the usher in the Bear Garden.
 The hearing notice will specify if electronic bundles are required.
-For further guidance on the contents of bundles see paragraphs 14.3 to 14.11
+For further guidance on the contents of bundles see paragraphs 14.3 to 14.11 below for trials and paragraphs 10.18 to 10.22 below for applications. - 9.104.
+If the trial/hearing bundles are extensive and either party wishes the judge to read certain documents in advance of the hearing, a reading list should be provided.

-- below for trials and paragraphs 10.18 to 10.22 below for applications. - 9.106.
-If the trial/hearing bundles are extensive and either party wishes the judge to read certain documents in advance of the hearing, a reading list should be provided. - 9.107.
+- 9.105.
 Lists of authorities for use at trial or at substantial hearings before a Judge should be provided to the usher by 9.00am on the first day of the hearing.
-For other applications before a Judge, or applications before a Master, copies of the authorities should be included in the bundle or in a separate bundle. - 9.108.
+For other applications before a Judge, or applications before a Master, copies of the authorities should be included in the bundle or in a separate bundle. - 9.106.
 For trial and most hearings before a Judge, and trials and substantial hearings before a Master, a chronology, a list of the persons involved and a list of the issues should be prepared and filed with the skeleton argument.
 A chronology should be non-contentious and agreed with the other parties if possible.
 If there is a material dispute about any event stated in the chronology, that should be stated.